areeahmed/birmbenawa/README.md

 I've learned a lot, learned how to create a mobile app and what it consists of, and how to connect it to Firebes, connect screens, and transfer data from one screen to another.

 when I used the IconPicker plugin from the package there was an error inside the plugin I asked in Stack Overflow and they told me the solution that was solved 6 months ago.

+I was faced an Error Said ( Box not found.
+Did you forget to call Hive.openBox()? ) and this Error Fixed : because i was closed the box some where in some of the class so i deleted the closs box segment code and it had been fixed.